1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Shopping at a warehouse club can help you save big on a variety of kitchen staples, but there are a few you should consider buying elsewhere.
 This includes soda and other soft drinks.
 Consumers can pick up these same items at a traditional grocery store or big-box retailer at cheaper prices when shopping their weekly sale promotions, says LivingRichWithCoupons.com's Livesey.

 Liquid cleaning products tend to lose their efficacy over time.
-So, storing huge bottles of liquid dish soap or laundry detergent for months on end may not be a smart money-saving strategy after all -- especially, if you end up having to use twice the amount of product to get the desired result with a single wash.
+Huge bottles of liquid dish soap or laundry detergent may not be a smart money-saving strategy – especially if you end up having to use twice the amount of product to get the desired result with a single wash.
 "Unless you do a lot of laundry [or wash dishes by hand] very regularly, it is best to buy liquid detergents in smaller quantities," smart shopping expert Bodge says.

 If you prefer to shop exclusively at warehouse clubs rather than making multiple trips to several stores, consider buying powder-based cleaning products instead, Bodge recommends.
 When stored properly in a cool and dry place, they have an unlimited shelf life.